 What we've done together

 Through Alfanar’s support, the Future Eve Foundation piloted the Amal Project (which means ‘Hope’) in 13 rural villages in Minya that provided vocational and financial literacy training, microloans and project support for widows to launch and run their own businesses.
 The Amal Project also equipped widows to start their own social lending funds, giving women training in how to borrow from and lend to one another.
-In addition to grants, Alfanar offered training for FEF’s staff on monitoring and evaluation and also sourced a financial consultant who continues to provide expertise for the project.
+In addition to grants, Alfanar gave training for FEF’s staff on monitoring and evaluation and also sourced a financial consultant who continues to provide expertise for the project.